Cristo de La Laguna: Legends about its origin

 There are alternatives legends that attempt to explain the origin of this enigmatic sculpture.
 Some of these legends say that the image of Christ of La Laguna was sculpted by angels and even by the Evangelist Saint Luke.
 Fray Luís de Quirós said the image of Christ of La Laguna was taken to the island of Tenerife by Saint Michael Archangel.
 In both cases these "holy sculptors" sculpted image with facial features that had Jesus Christ at the time of his crucifixion.

 Another legend tells that a stormy night the religious from the Convent of San Miguel de las Victorias (today Sanctuary of Christ) felt knocking the door, and when they opened it found a large box, the bright lights inside out.
 After opening the box found in the image of Christ, this fact was taken as a miracle.

 Brotherhood of Cristo de La Laguna

-From the image of Christ is responsible for a fraternity or sorority is the largest of the Canary Islands, call: Pontificia, Real y Venerable Esclavitud del Santísimo Cristo de La Laguna.
+From the image of Christ is responsible for a fraternity is the largest of the Canary Islands, call: Pontificia, Real y Venerable Esclavitud del Santísimo Cristo de La Laguna.
 The Spanish King Alfonso XIII to this brotherhood Awarded the title of "Royal" on 19 December 1906, and Pope Pius X gave him the title of "Pontifical" on 15 February 1908.